shigeyukey/shige-addons-wiki/src/local-anki-server.md

 You can change the number of the server host to be used locally.
 This is needed to enter the correct IP address if the auto-detected IP address is wrong.
 If you set the wrong IP address, you will not be able to access the server, so do not enter anything unless you want to.
 (Do NOT enter the Tailscale host here.)

 ### Console mode

 I developed a new console mode for local Anki server. <br>

-This mode can be used by selecting Console mode in the window that pops up when you launch the add-on. (it can be changed in the options.)
+This mode can be used by selecting Console mode in the window that pops up when you launch the add-on. (it will not start if the local server is already running.)

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/local-anki-server/08.png)